 Other than dust, oils from your body, cosmetics etc can also accumulate and penetrate the protective coating on leather and damage it prematurely.
 If body oil has made a mark on aniline leather be prepared to get it cleaned professionally.
 Do not expect to remove all the marks with home cleaning.

 Expensive leather calls for a professional or deep clean once a year.
 And a leather protective layer to protect leather against all contingencies.

 If your leather product needs stitching and polishing maybe an expert will do a better than you can ever.
 Inquire after workshops in your area specializing in leather goods.

 FAQ 2 What is the number one tip on maintaining leather?

 Good quality Leather can last a long time if proper care is taken – just protect it from heat, direct sunlight, and water.

 So buying quality leather – This is the first step in maintaining your leather .

 If you’ve got it wrong in the first instance ( when you buy it) you are going to have trouble throughout the lifespan of your leather product.

-The leather which has a protective layer on top like the pigmented leather is not difficult to maintain.
+The leather which has a protective layer on top like the pigmented leather is easier to maintain.
 Semi-Aniline, Pigmented Bi-cast & Rub Off leathers are easier to maintain because of the top coat they have.
-The polished surface doesnot damage easily.
+The polished surface does not damage easily.
 The additional protective layer of the leather help protect against spillage and make the leather easier to clean in future.